Verifying Chemical Reaction Network Implementations: A Pathway Decomposition Approach: Theory

 \begin{definition} A \textbf{state} is a multiset of species.
-If every species in a state $S$ is a formal species, then $S$ is called a \textbf{formal state}. \end{definition} \begin{definition} If $S$ is a state, $\mbox{Formal}(S)$ denotes the multiset we obtain by removing all the intermediate species from $S$. \end{definition} \begin{definition} A \textbf{reaction} is a pair of multisets of species $(R, P)$ and it is \textbf{trivial} if $R=P$.
+If every species in a state $S$ is a formal species, then $S$ is called a \textbf{formal state}.
+In this paper we will use $+$ and $-$ to denote multiset sum and multiset difference respectively, e.g., $S+T$ will denote the sum of two states $S$ and $T$. \end{definition} \begin{definition} If $S$ is a state, $\mbox{Formal}(S)$ denotes the multiset we obtain by removing all the intermediate species from $S$. \end{definition} \begin{definition} A \textbf{reaction} is a pair of multisets of species $(R, P)$ and it is \textbf{trivial} if $R=P$.
 Here, $R$ is called the set of \textbf{reactants} and $P$ is called the set of \textbf{products}.
 We say that the reaction $(R,P)$ \textbf{can occur} in the state $S$ if $R\subseteq S$.
 If both $R$ and $P$ are formal states, then $(R,P)$ is called a \textbf{formal reaction}.
 If $r=(R,P)$, we will sometimes use the notation $\bar r$ to denote the reverse reaction $(P,R)$. \end{definition} \begin{definition} If $(R,P)$ is a reaction that can occur in the state $S$, we write $S\oplus (R,P)$ to denote the resulting state $S- R+ P$.
 As an operator, $\oplus$ is left-associative. \end{definition} \begin{definition} A \textbf{CRN} is a (nonempty) set of nontrivial reactions.
 A CRN that contains only formal reactions is called a \textbf{formal CRN}. \end{definition} \begin{definition} A \textbf{pathway} $p$ of a CRN $\mathcal C$ is a (finite) sequence of reactions $(r_1,\ldots, r_k)$ with $r_i\in \mathcal C$ for all $i$.
 We say that a pathway can occur in the state $S$ if all its reactions can occur in succession starting from $S$.
-Note that given any pathway, we can find a unique \textbf{minimal initial state} associated with it.
-For convenience, we will simply call it the \textbf{initial state} of the pathway.
+Note that given any pathway, we can find a unique minimal state from which the pathway can occur.
+We will call such state the \textbf{minimal initial state}, or simply the \textbf{initial state} of the pathway.
 Correspondingly, the \textbf{final state} of a pathway will denote the state $S\oplus r_1\oplus r_2\oplus\cdots\oplus r_k$ where $S$ is the (minimal) initial state of the pathway.
-If both the initial and final states of a pathway are formal, it is called a \textbf{formal pathway}.
-It is called \textbf{trivial} if its initial state equals its final state.
-Note that the intermediate states within a formal pathway might not be formal! \end{definition}
+If both the initial and final states of a pathway are formal, but not necessarily the intermediate states, it is called a \textbf{formal pathway}.
+A pathway is called \textbf{trivial} if its initial state equals its final state.
+In this paper, we will write $p+q$ to denote the concatenation of two pathways $p$ and $q$. \end{definition}